Shopping Actions has a new name! Shopping Actions is now Buy on Google. You’ll see the new name across the help center. Learn more

 - Your shipping service cannot have a Minimum Order Value (MOV).
 MOVs are minimum amounts that customers must spend before being eligible to place an order.

-- You can only use a shipping rate subtable if the master table is location-based.
-For example, it’s okay to create a master table where shipping varies by state, and the actual rate is determined in a subtable.
-It is not okay to have a master table based on number of items, with a subtable that has a carrier rate for some of them.
+- You can only use a shipping rate subtable if the primary table is location-based.
+For example, it’s okay to create a primary table where shipping varies by state, and the actual rate is determined in a subtable.
+It is not okay to have a primary table based on number of items, with a subtable that has a carrier rate for some of them.

 - Shipping rate tables can only be based on price or on location.